 The issue was that women didn’t appear to like him much either, and he often found himself in his steely en suite staring down his reflection with perplexing dissatisfaction.
 He was still young, and had an objectively handsome face; a hairstyle—the hairstyle really, chosen following extensive online study and experimentation; a tight and chiseled body that he agonized over, sweat and starved to maintain; and a completely normal and adequate penis which he always shaved bare in attempt to make look bigger.
 He trimmed his nails short, washed himself as frequently as he could be expected to, and tried to act the way attractive, powerful men acted.
 He was a perfect male specimen—so why didn’t women like him?

 The most logical answer he could come up with was that they were stupid.
 Most people Harry met were inferior to him, women just especially so.
 Besides for sex he didn’t see much use in them, and he didn’t like being around them.
 So when his boss at the ad agency got canned for emailing out these absurd jokes some of which Harry thought were pretty good (Q: What does a blonde put behind her ears to make her hotter?
-A: Her ankles) and they shuffled in this strident, harsh, terribly unsexy woman barely out of grad school with a face and mouth like a mean dog, Harry knew it would be a difficult adjustment.
+A: Her ankles) and they shuffled in this strident, harsh, terribly unsexy woman with a mouth like a mean dog, Harry knew it would be a difficult adjustment.
 He hadn’t known it would be this hard.

 He snatched up his still-vibrating phone from the passenger seat and put it on do not disturb mode.
 He needed to focus on the things that mattered like bugs, or rats, or whatever the fuck they were.
 Once he had his house back, there would be all the time in the world for damage control at the agency.
 But suddenly he felt superstitious and went back to the hardware store to buy one more can of Raid.